mcfrith/dnarrange/README.md

 - `-m PROB`, `--max-mismap=PROB`: discard any alignment with mismap probability > PROB (default=1).

+- `--insert=NAME`: find insertions of the sequence with this name.

 - `--shrink`: write the output in a compact format.
 This format can be read by `dnarrange`.